ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 static UUID randomUUID()
 ```

-Here, is the corresponding Ballerina function that returns a value of the handle type.
+Below is the corresponding Ballerina function that returns a value of the handle type.

 ```ballerina
 import ballerina/jballerina.java;